Buyers Guide

 Support

-Droidekas: C – You get two units with the Invasion Force box so you could get third eventually if you ever want to really “roll out” but its unfortunately a bit weak right now
+Droidekas: C – You get two units with the Invasion Force box so you could get third eventually if you ever want to really “roll out”

-STAP Riders: B – Great speed and control with a good attack but quite fragile, also you really need 3 units to get the actual value
+STAP Riders: B – Great speed and control with a good attack but quite fragile, also you really need 3 units to get the actual value.

 Heavy

-Persuader-Class Tank aka “Snail Tank”: A – This is a funky unit but a GREAT model and having one opens up quite a few lists including more options in the powerful “Experimental Droids” Battle Force that Separatists can run
+Persuader-Class Tank aka “Snail Tank”: B – This is a funky unit but a GREAT model and having one opens up quite a few lists including more options in the powerful “Experimental Droids” Battle Force that Separatists can run

 Republic